CollectQT/quirell/readme.md

     $ pip freeze > requirements.txt

-If you made any code changes, make sure the code runs successfully via
+If you made any code changes, make sure the code runs successfully via running and stopping a debug server (so assets are rebuilt), then running and stopping a production sever (to see if anything breaks)

-    # first you run in debug mode, so assets get rebuilt
     $ python webapp/main.py
-    # then you run in production mode
     $ foreman start

 If you added a new folder, add it to the **Project Architecture** section of this readme